Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Install motion-activated lights in your yard.

-- Keep your cats indoors and don't let your dog play outside unsupervised.
+- Keep your cats indoors and do not let your dog play outside unsupervised.

 - Always be sure to clean up dog feces as it attracts coyotes.